techidaily/site-win11-tips/source/_posts/addressing-w11-issues-with-csgo.md

  If Windows can’t run other intensive-graphics tasks, besides launching CS:GO, there might be a problem with your graphics drivers.
 In this case, you should update the drivers to fix any outdated or corrupted drivers.

- If you're unsure as to how to do this, be sure to check out[how to update your graphics card on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for a detailed guide.
+ If you're unsure as to how to do this, be sure to check out [how to update your graphics card on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) for a detailed guide.

 ## 4\.
 Update the Game